 No one in her town took her seriously and she believes this was due to the fact that she had a “heavy body” and was “cock-eyed” with a “rolling” manner of walking.
 It is clear from this short description that the village people found her unattractive and easy to make fun of.

 The speaker also describes “Butch” Weldy, another character from the Spoon River Anthology, who was able to “capture” her after a “brutal hunt.”
-This “hunt” is one of romantic pursuit.
-It is not clear in this piece whether she was raped, or a willing participant in their intercourse, but she fell pregnant.
+This “hunt” suggests that”butch” is chasing her sexually.
+The suggestion being she was raped and she consequently fell pregnant.

 He left me to my fate with Doctor Meyers;

 And I sank into death, growing numb from the feet up,